bsurmanski/wlc/README.md

 go-like dynamic interfaces

 a 'go' keyword that creates a new thread from a function call. (note: it would be a full thread, not a coroutine)

 classes are allowed to reorganize members for proper packing

 long cast with :: for statements like a = int:: b + c
     or maybe just have a cast assign a := b + c

+### import(CPP)
+an equivilent to the import(C) statement, but for CPP files. may only be supported in 'OWL'

 ### "use objects"
 OWL, the object oriented extension to WL, may be added as a simple 'use' extensions that enables various other features. one idea is to have a "use owl" meta extension that enables various other extensions like objects, interfaces, vector types.
 Maybe a program will be added (lets call it 'owlc') that runs wlc with the OWL extensions enabled in all modules by default. similar to the idea of g++ to gcc.

 ### "use cptr"
 cptr extension that modifies the compiler to use '\*' as the pointer specifier symbol (for fans of traditional C syntax)

 ### "use semicolon"
 semicolons are required to terminate statements. (for fans of traditional C)

 ### "use cderef"
 extensions that forces pointer dereferencing to use the '->' symbol. (for fans of traditional C syntax)

 ### "use cbool"
 extension that forces boolean keywords 'and', 'or' and 'not' to instead use the C symbols '&&', '||', and '!'

 ### "use clike"
 meta extension that enables all c-like extensions (cptr, semicolon, cderef, cbool, etc)

 ### "use restrict"
 forbids pointer aliasing, all pointers will be 'restrict' by default.
 This will allow many optimization opportunities, but is not enabled by default due to subtilties of behaviour involving restricting pointer aliasing.

 ### "use count"
 reference counting on classes created within this module